 And here was a stranger.

 A psychotherapist fits a mould.
-He may ask you: “oh, did you love your father?”
-But he won’t tell you, in a raw way, about his own current troubles.
-At best he will feed off of you.
+He may ask you: “oh, describe your father…” But he won’t tell you, in a raw way, about his own current troubles.
+At best he will feed off of you and reciprocate some feeling…

 Is there such a thing as a good time for conversation?